-In the video I mention another method for fresh cranberry sauce that I’ve seen around the internet (but never made) which is a raw cranberry sauce.
+In the video above, I mention another method for fresh cranberry sauce that I’ve seen around the internet (but never made) which is a raw cranberry sauce.
 In this method, as shown in this article from The Spruce Eats, you put sugar, cranberries, and a whole orange (peel and all) into a food processor and pulse it until it reaches a coarse, chopped texture.
-Like I said, I’ve never made it, because to do so would mean I wouldn’t get to do the popping part, which is my favourite part.
+As I said, I’ve never made it, because to do so would mean I wouldn’t get to do the popping part, which is my favourite part.
 But If you’ve done the fresh, raw cranberry sauce method and you think I’m totally missing out, please do let me know and I’ll give it a try!

 So if you’re ok with leaving the jellied stuff on the shelf this year, and you aren’t into the idea of the raw stuff, and you want fresh cranberry sauce for your turkey dinner, this is the easiest way to make it.
 In my opinion, It’s one of the most important things at any holiday dinner table.

 If you’re into sweet, tangy condiments to pair with your savoury feasts, you’ll probably love my simplified chutney recipe.
 It shows you how to make chutney out of pretty much any fruit or vegetable!

 Love turkey dinner but only feeding one or two people?
 I’ve got a video for that here.

 - 1 cup water or orange juice